defenseunicorns/uds-bundle-software-factory-nutanix/README.md

 - You need [zarf](https://github.com/defenseunicorns/zarf) and [uds](https://github.com/defenseunicorns/uds-cli)
 - You need a bundle artifact.
 You can build it from this repository, download it or reference it directly from the [oci registry](https://github.com/defenseunicorns/uds-bundle-software-factory-nutanix/pkgs/container/uds-bundle%2Fsoftware-factory-nutanix)
 - You need a `uds-config.yaml` that is set up for your environment.
-- You need a `deploy-dubbd-values.yaml` to configure some resource increases needed for this bundle.

 ## The Bundle